jhpyle/docassemble/_docs/logic.md

 In this case, [Python] will not "need" the value of `apples` unless the number of peaches and pears exceeds 113,121, so the mention of `apples` does not necessarily trigger the asking of a question.

+## <a name="singlecode"></a>Specifying the logic of an interview in one place

+A useful technique for managing complex interview logic is to use a single [`mandatory`]<span></span> [`code`] block to drive the logic of your interview.

+{% include demo-side-by-side.html demo="single-code" %}

+In this example:
+* When **docassemble** tries to run the [`mandatory`]<span></span>
+  [`code`] block, it encounters an undefined variable `likes_fruit`, so it gets its definition by asking "Do you like fruit?"
+* If the user answers "Yes," `likes_fruit` is set to `True`.
+Now, when **docassemble** tries to run the [`mandatory`]<span></span>
+  [`code`] block, it will know that `likes_fruit` is true, so it will evaluate the code underneath the `if` statement.
+The first variable it encounters is `favorite_fruit`, which is undefined.
+So **docassemble** will stop evaluating the [`code`] block and will ask the question "What is your favorite fruit?" in order to get a definition of `favorite_fruit`.
+* The next time around, **docassemble** will get past `likes_fruit` and `favorite_fruit`, but then it will try to evaluate `if puts_fruit_in_smoothies:` and it will stop because `puts_fruit_in_smoothies` is undefined.
+So it will ask the user "Do you like to put fruit in smoothies?"
+Suppose the user answers "No."
+  In that case, `puts_fruit_in_smoothies` will be set to `False`.
+* The next time around, **docassemble** will get past `likes_fruit` and `favorite_fruit`, and when it reaches `if puts_fruit_in_smoothies:`, it will know that `puts_fruit_in_smoothies` is false, so it will not try to evaluate the code under the `if` statement.
+It will proceed to the end of the `code` block, where there is a reference to the variable `final_screen`.
+It will seek a definition of `final_screen` and it will "ask" the `question` that is marked with `event: final_screen` (which results in a screen with no buttons that says "Thanks for that information."
+However, this `question` is not actually capable of setting the `final_screen` variable; it is just an endpoint screen.
+* If the user had answered "No" to the original question "Do you like fruit?" then the variable `likes_fruit` would be set to `False`, and **docassemble** would have skipped the whole line of questioning about fruit.
+It would have proceeded to evaluate the code under the `else:` line.
+It would have encountered the undefined variable `favorite_vegetable`.
+Thus it would have asked the question "Well, since you don't like fruit, what is your favorite vegetable?"
+Once `favorite_vegetable` gets populated with the user's favorite vegetable, the logic is done except for the reference to `final_screen`, which will never be defined, and the only thing the user can do is look at the screen that says "Thanks for that information."

+Trying to specify the complete logic of your interview in a [`mandatory`]<span></span> [`code`] block could become tiresome.
+On the other hand, relying completely on **docassemble**'s automatic prerequisite-satisfying mechanism could be confusing because you would need to follow a trail of variable references through your whole [YAML] file.
+Typically it makes sense to use a technique that is somewhere between these two extremes; you don't have to specify in your [`code`] block every single variable that your interview might gather, but you can specify the important ones, and trust the automatic prerequisite-satisfying mechanism to trigger the gathering of the rest of the variables.

 # <a name="specifiers"></a>Specifiers that control interview logic